pepbutler/cansync/README.md

 # Cansync
-Sync all important documents from Canvas, with ease.
+Download all documents from canvas without having to sift through the website every time

 # Requirements
 - python